A scientist in a parallel universe performs the Millikan oil-drop... | Channels for Pearson+

 2. Atoms & Elements Millikan Oil Drop Experiment

 A scientist in a parallel universe performs the Millikan oil-drop experiment.
 The unit of charge in that universe is gallic (ga).
-He obtained the following data for 3 oil droplets (X, Y and Z):
+He obtained the following data for four oil droplets (A, B, C, and D):

+Based on these observations, determine the charge on a single electron in ga units.

 A scientist in a parallel universe performs the Millikan oil-drop experiment.
 The unit of charge in that universe is gallic (ga).
-He obtained the following data for 3 oil droplets (X, Y and Z):
+He obtained the following data for four oil droplets (A, B, C, and D):

 ANSWERS OPTIONS